Wolfsburg Volkswagen Plant: Since 1974

-The last of over 11.9 million Beetles built at the main factory left the Wolfsburg production line on 1 July 1974, and the Golf took over.
+The last of more than 11.9 million Beetles built at the main factory left the Wolfsburg production line on 1 July 1974, and the Golf took over.
 The new education centre was opened on 9 June 1981, at which Josef Stingl, President of the Federal Employment Agency, was also present.
 In 1982, the highly automated Hall 54 with industrial robots was put into operation.
 On 25 August 1995, a concert by the rock band The Rolling Stones took place in the east factory parking lot, which was attended by around 100,000 people.
 In 1999, the forced labour memorial was opened on the grounds of the Volkswagen factory.

-The VW Group opened the Autostadt in June 2000 for Expo 2000.
-The 33,333,333 cars produced at the Wolfsburg plant rolled off the assembly line on 26 November 2001.
-On 3 June 2007, Volkswagen celebrated the anniversary of 25 million Golfs with a big party.
+In June 2000, the Volkswagen Group opened the Autostadt for Expo 2000.
+The 33,333,333rd car produced at the Wolfsburg plant rolled off the assembly line on 26 November 2001.
+On 3 June 2007, Volkswagen celebrated the anniversary of 25 million Golfs with a party.
 In 2016, the VW administration tower was reopened as the headquarters of the Volkswagen brand under the name Markenhochhaus (lit. 'brand tower').